 In February 2013, the FASB issued ASU 2013-02, Comprehensive Income (Topic 220): Reporting of Amounts Reclassified Out of Accumulated Other Comprehensive Income.
 The amendments in ASU 2013-02 do not change the current requirements for reporting net income or other comprehensive income in financial statements.
-However, ASU 2013-02 requires an entity to provide information about the amounts reclassified out of accumulated other comprehensive income is presented or in the notes, significant amounts reclassified out of accumulated other comprehensive income in gresented or in the notes, significant amounts reclassified is required under GAAP to be reclassified to net income in its entirety in the same reporting period.
-For other amounts that are not required under GAAP to be reclassified in their entirety to net income, an entity is required to cross-reference to other disclosures required under GAAP to be reclassified in their entirety to net income, an entity is required to cross-reference to other disclosures required under GAAP to be reclassified in their entirety additional details about these amounts.
-ASU 2013-02 is effective in the second quarter of fiscal year 2013 and is not expected to have a material effect on the Company's consolidated financial statements.
+However, ASU 2013-02 requires an entity to provide information about the amounts reclassified out of accumulated other comprehensive income by component.
+In addition, an entity is required to present, either on the face of the statement where net income is presented or in the notes, significant amounts reclassified out of accumulated other comprehensive income by respective line items of net income but only if amounts reclassified is required under GAAP to be reclassified to net income in its entirety in the same reporting period.
+For other amounts that are not required under GAAP to be reclassified in their entirety to net income, an entity is required to cross-reference to other disclosures required under GAAP that provide additional details about these amounts.
+ASU 2013-02 is effective in the second quarter of fiscal year 2013 and did not have a material effect on the Company's consolidated financial statements.

 In October 2012, the FASB issued Accounting Standards Update 2012-04 ("ASU 2012-04"), Technical Corrections and Improvements.
 The amendments in this update cover a wide range of topics and include technical corrections and improvements to the Accounting Standards Codification.
 The amendments in ASU 2012-04 will be effective for interim and annual reporting periods beginning after December 15, 2012.
 The Company adopted ASU 2012-04 on February 1, 2013.
-The Company does not expect the adoption of ASU 2012-04 to have a material impact on the Company's consolidated financial position, results of operations or cash flows.
+The adoption of ASU 2012-04 did not have a material impact on the Company's consolidated financial position, results of operations or cash flows.

 In October 2012, the FASB issued Accounting Standards Update 2012-03 ("ASU 2012-03"), Technical Amendments and Corrections to SEC Sections.
 ASU 2012-03 is issued to amend certain SEC paragraphs in the FASB Accounting Standards Codification, including Amendments to SEC Paragraphs Pursuant to SEC Staff Accounting Bulletin, Technical Amendments, and Corrections Related to FASB Accounting Codification.
 The amendments in ASU 2012-03 will be effective for interim and annual reporting periods beginning after December 15, 2012.
 The Company adopted ASU 2012-03 on February 1, 2013.
-The Company does not expect the adoption of ASU 2012-03 to have a material impact on the Company's consolidated financial position, results of operations or cash flows.
+The adoption of ASU 2012-03 did not have a material impact on the Company's consolidated financial position, results of operations or cash flows.